borgebj/IN5020-Distribuerte-Systemer/ass1/Readme.md

 Everything is done in the folder "ass1", so open terminal here.

-1) Build maven workspace, in terminal type:
+* Build maven workspace, in terminal type
--> 'mvn clean package'
+- `mvn clean package`

 ### From here, more terminals may be needed